How to Be More Eco-Friendly This Holiday Season

 Use recycled paper to wrap gifts

 Green gifts aren’t just about what’s in the box—they’re about what’s outside it, as well.
 “When it comes to paper waste over the holidays, keep in mind that a whopping half of the paper consumed in the United States annually is used to wrap and decorate consumer products,” says Harris.
 So this year, use recycled newspapers and paper bags to wrap your gifts.
 Don’t worry: You can still make them look pretty and festive.
 You just won’t feel guilty now about wasting brand-new paper that will be ripped off in seconds anyway.
 And the recycling doesn’t have to stop there.
-Check out these 8 inventive uses for leftover wrapping paper you never thought of.

 Switch to LED and solar-power lights